flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMAdv.md

 ## Job Arrays

-Using job arrays allows a user to deal with large numbers of jobs.
+Job arrays is a popular strategy to process large numbers of a same workflow repetitively in one go, often reduce analytical time significantly.
+Job arrays are also often refereed as embarrassingly/pleasingly parallel processes.
 For more information, see SLURM job arrays.

 To cancel an indexed job in a job array: